 Other branded items we spotted were Yorkshire Tea teabags at Sainsbury's.
 Eye-level deal was 80 teabags for £3 (4p per bag), bottom shelf deal 240 teabags for £5 (2p per bag), so 50% saving per bag.
 Quaker Oats porridge sachets next at Morrisons.
 At eye level, you can see two 'Original' flavour boxes for £4 (two boxes, 18 sachets).
 Now, cast your eye downwards to the bottom shelf and you can get a 22 pack of the same Original flavour sachets for £2.50.

-Now we know this won’t be true for every store or shelf, and there will be examples of when the bottom shelf isn’t the cheapest – but we visited larger and medium-sized supermarkets and found this was widespread, so hopefully we can raise awareness that you need to have eyes wide open and check all shelves, delving to the depths to make sure you’re getting the best value at the supermarket.
+Now we know this won’t be true for every store or shelf, and there will be examples of when the bottom shelf isn’t the cheapest – but from the large and medium-sized supermarkets we visited, we found this tactic to be widespread.
+Here's what we found...

 Here are 10 branded items we found that were better value gram for gram on the bottom shelves than the same product positioned at eye-level:

 Product (and store where we saw it)

 |Eye-level shelf||Bottom/Lower shelf|

 |Pot Noodle chicken and mushroom (Tesco)||80p for one (90g)||£3 for four (4x90g) so 75p for one|

 |Heinz ketchup (Asda)||£2.29 for 460g (49.8p per 100g)||£3 for 910g (33p per 100g)|

 |Flora lighter vegan spread (Asda)||£2.25 for 500g (45p per 100g)||£3.80 for 1kg (38p per 100g)|